MarkWarneke/Az.Token/README.md

 ## Usage ⚠️

 Create a `.gitignore` entry for `*\**\appsettings.*.json` and create an `appsettings.json` template using delimitered token that match the Azure KeyVault secret name.
 Run `Get-AppSettings` to create actual appsettings files that can be consumed in the code.
-Make sure to **NOT** check-in the new appsettings files, as credentials could be leaked.
+Make sure to **NOT** check-in the new appsettings files, as credentials could be leaked - see [.gitignore](.gitignore) to avoid checking-in the created appsettings.